Why doesn’t anyone like me?

 11. You feel invisible but you’re really not

 Another thing to understand is that you’re probably not as invisible as you feel.
 When you walk into a room, people do notice you.
 They might not stare at you or make it obvious, but they definitely see you.
-And, the reason they’re not staring at you is that they don’t want to be rude or make you feel uncomfortable.

-So please, stop being so hard on yourself and give people the benefit of the doubt.
-Just because someone isn’t overtly friendly doesn’t mean they dislike you.
 Most of the time, those people are going through their own struggles and it can show on their faces or body language.
 Go into a social event and try to stay positive.
-A lot of things in life come down to confidence.
-If you want to learn more about confidence, you should check out our Free tools here.

 12. People are busy thinking about themselves